 Background of problem studied

-American chestnut (Castanea dentata) was an abundant species in many eastern U.S. forests (Ellison et al. 2005) prior to its functional extinction by an invasive fungal pathogen, the chestnut blight (Cryphonectria parasitica).
-Blight-resistant American chestnut genomes have been produced using backcross hybridization (4% Chinese chestnut, e.g., Diskin et al. 2006) and transgenic techniques (inserting wheat genes, e.g., Zhang et al. 2013).
-The American Chestnut Foundation and others are working to re-introduce blight-resistant chestnuts throughout its former range, hoping to restore its aesthetic, ecological and commercial values.
+American chestnut (Castanea dentata) was an abundant species in many eastern U.S. forests (Ellison et al. 2005) prior to its functional extinction by two invasive fungal pathogens.
+Mortality of chestnut in the southern U.S. was first reported in the mid-19th century and is now attributed to infection by the root pathogen Phytophthora cinnamomi (Anagnostakis 2002).
+Chestnut blight, caused by Cryphonectria parasitica, was likely introduced to the US in the late 18th century, and killed most large American chestnuts throughout the species’ range by the 1950s.
+Efforts to develop bight-resistant American chestnut populations using backcross hybridization (Steiner et al. 2017) and transgenic techniques (inserting an oxalate oxidase encoding gene from wheat, e.g., Zhang et al. 2013) are underway.
+More recently, capturing resistance to both root rot and blight in American chestnut breeding populations has become a goal of American chestnut restoration (Westbrook et al. 2019).
+Once genetically diverse populations of blight-resistant American chestnuts are produced, offspring of these trees will be reintroduced throughout its former range, with the hope of restoring the ecological, economic, and social benefits the species once provided.

 There are many uncertainties associated with such an undertaking.
-Chestnut must be capable of successfully competing with established cohorts in order to achieve a self-sustaining population.
-Chestnut must also be able to adapt to the novel abiotic (e.g., climate, air chemistry) and biotic (e.g., insect pests, exotic species) conditions that are becoming quite different than they were 100 years ago.
+Chestnut must be capable of successfully competing with established cohorts of other species in order to achieve a self-sustaining population.
+Chestnut must also be able to adapt to the novel abiotic (e.g., climate, air chemistry) and biotic (e.g., insect pests, exotic species) conditions that are becoming quite different than they were when the species was dominant.
 Gustafson et al (2018) used a forest landscape model (LANDIS-II) to project the efficacy of various climate and chestnut restoration scenarios in western Maryland (USA) by mechanistically accounting for temperature and elevated CO2 effects on growth and for natural and anthropogenic disturbances.
 They found that with aggressive restoration efforts, chestnut can again become an important component of forested ecosystems in the Appalachian Mountains.
-However, one critique of that study was the omission of the effects of a pathogen that attacks the roots of susceptible trees.
+However, one critique of that study was the omission of the effects of Phytophthora root rot.

-American chestnut is quite susceptible to the root disease (root rot) caused by Phytophthora cinnamomi Rands. in the southern half of its former range.
-Because the pathogen is cold-limited, it is expected to move northward (and upward) as conditions warm (Anagnostakis 2012, Burgess et al 2017).
+American chestnut is quite susceptible to the root disease (root rot) caused by Phytophthora cinnamomi Rands and it is thought to have suffered extensive mortality caused by the root pathogen prior to the arrival of chestnut blight in the southern half of its former range (Anagnostakis 2012).
+The pathogen infects a wide range of hosts with pathogenic activity increased by warm wet soils, but is limited in soils that freeze deeply in winter (Sinclair and Lyon 2005).
+Because the pathogen currently only occurs below 40⁰N latitude due to cold-limitation, it is expected to move northward (and upward) as conditions warm (McConnell and Balci 2014, Burgess et al 2017).
+Restoration plantings north of 40⁰N latitude currently do not need resistance to P. cinnamomi, but as climate warms, resistance will became increasingly important throughout the former range of American chestnut.
+It is currently unknown what level of mortality will occur in restoration plantings or what level of resistance will be needed to reach restoration goals, but resistance to the root pathogen is believed to be important for survival on some sites (Clark et al 2019 and references within).

 Rationale for study